 The future belongs to business leaders who can harness data to make smarter, faster decisions.
 And that starts here at Eller.

 In our Master’s in Business Analytics program, you’ll dive deep into advanced analytics to explore real-world applications for data-driven decision making.
 Use actual company data sets to solve business problems, build marketing strategies and identify new opportunities.
-Working with top researchers who teach methods so new they're not in any textbooks, you’ll be prepared to make an impact wherever your career takes you.
+Working with top researchers and employer sponsored projects to teach methods so new they're not in any textbooks, you’ll be prepared to make an impact wherever your career takes you.

 What You'll Learn

 As a business analytics student, you’ll gain deep expertise in analytical methods, data management and statistics—as well as in-depth business experience making data-driven decisions to solve real-world challenges.

 Explore a blend of technical, business and professional development courses as you complete 33 total units.
 Classes begin each summer and you can choose if you want to complete the program in 10 or 16 months.

 public graduate Business Analytics program

 No. We accept students from a wide variety of academic and professional backgrounds.